aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pasteoptions/_index.md

 ### getTranspose() {#getTranspose--}

+<b>@deprecated.</b> Please use the 'transpose' property instead.
 True to transpose rows and columns when the range is pasted.
 The default value is False.

 ```javascript
 getTranspose() : boolean;